1852 knabe square grand excellent condition

 THIS IS ABSOLUTE BOTTOM DOLLAR!!!
 DON'T MISS OUT!!!

 I HAVE NOT FOUND BUT A FEW KNABE & COMPANY PIANOS THIS OLD MUCH LESS IN THIS GOOD A CONDITION!!!
 Solid Mahoganey, Solid Ivory Keys.
 85 keys.
-All keys work except 1 on the far right.
+All keys work.

 This is a one of a kind piano.
 My mother used to play this before she passed away almost 5 years ago.
 It hasn't been played or tuned since.
 But she used to play it regularly with and for my kids.
 Please feel free to email me with questions but I don't know a lot about pianos.
 But I do know I saw a William Knabe 1869 square grand sell for $45k.
 When I had this listed on ebay for 20 days, there was approx 100 views daily.
 Definately an interesting piece.